-The Ohio Housing Finance Agency's (OHFA) Mortgage Tax Credit provides homebuyers with a direct federal tax credit on a portion of the mortgage interest, lowering the tax liability by up to 40%.
+The Ohio Housing Finance Agency's Mortgage Tax Credit provides homebuyers with a direct federal tax credit on a portion of the mortgage interest, lowering their tax liability by up to 40 percent.
 The tax credit cannot be larger than the owner's annual federal income tax liability, after deductions, exemptions and other credits.

 The size of the tax credit a homeowner receives is based on the location, property and type of mortgage:

 Qualified buyers are required to complete free homebuyer education.
-OHFA's streamlined education program allows you to complete a course offered by any U.S. Department of Housing and Urban Development (HUD) approved counseling agency in Ohio.
+OHFA's streamlined education program allows you to complete a course offered by any U.S. Department of Housing and Urban Development (HUD)-approved counseling agency in Ohio.
 Please note, OHFA homebuyer education is not completed until after homebuyer has submitted their loan application with their loan officer.
 Homebuyer Education is not required for borrowers who are only registered for our MTC Basic program.